karthik-noveau/project-prompt/new-project/task.md

 - No forward assumptions (engine N cannot know engine N+1's shape)
 - No new libraries without explicit approval
 - Every engine leaves the codebase in a working, committable state

+## Create each page design before the development need to confirm the design

+- Generate high-fidelity HTML mockups for every page

 ```